UNM Online Handbook

 History

 UNM’s Accelerated Online Programs (AOPs) began in Fall 2016 as an experiment to attract and better serve students who were working adults with time and place constraints that prevented them from pursuing their degrees in traditional formats.
 Students admitted into an AOP receive a specialized tuition rate for the AOP classes they take.
-Originally marketed as “Managed Online Programs” or MOPS the name was changed to “Accelerated Online Programs” or AOPs in January 2020 to better support digital marketing efforts.
+Originally marketed as “Managed Online Programs”, (MOPS), the name was changed to “Accelerated Online Programs” or AOPs in January 2020 to better support digital marketing efforts.

 Impact to Existing Offerings

-Because Accelerated Online Programs are intended to create new access to UNM and serve net new student populations, departments should plan on their AOPs developing into self-supporting and stand-alone course offerings over time.
+Because Accelerated Online Programs are intended to create new access to UNM by serving net new student populations, AOPs are expected to be self-supporting, that is successful without cross-listing, within its first three years.
 Tuition sharing agreements and UNM Online marketing and retention efforts are designed to support this additive offering.
-Most importantly, the launch of an Accelerated Online Program should not diminish the face-to-face and Online Max options available to students.
+Most importantly, the launch of an Accelerated Online Program should not diminish on-the-ground and general online options available to students.

 Tuition Share

-Once all deliverables for an AOP are met, and UNM Online has recouped seed funding, the AOP tuition sharing agreement will route total net tuition as follows:
+After AOP deliverables are met and Academic Affairs has recouped support funding, the AOP tuition sharing agreement will route total net tuition as follows:

 Revenue Distribution

-Tuition revenue distribution to units will occur at the end of each Fall, Spring, and Summer semester in which the revenue is earned.
+Tuition revenue distribution to the college/school will occur at the end of each Fall, Spring, and Summer semester in which the revenue is earned.

 Sustainability

-Over time, successful AOPs should have sufficient enrollment to be offered as stand-alone course offerings.
-In cases where the department has a pedagogical outcome or student demand that justifies co-teaching a section of AOP students with a section of regular online students, the College/School may cross-list an AOP course section with a non-AOP online section.
-College/School deans will review third-year reports, followed by Academic Affairs, either of which may require revisions to the Accelerated Online Program and planned department actions.
+Within its first three years, an Accelerated Online Program should have sufficient enrollment to be offered as stand-alone course offerings.
+In cases where the department has a pedagogical outcome or student demand that justifies co-teaching a section of AOP students with a section of regular online students, the college/school may cross-list an AOP course section with a non-AOP online section.
+At an APR's Mid-Cycle Check-In and Site Visit stages, the unit's dean and/or Academic Affairs may require revisions to the Accelerated Online Program, the Memorandum of Understanding, and planned department actions.

 Students